dubemdaniel/MediChat-Assistant-1.0/README.md

-# Firebase Studio
+# MediChat Assist

-This is a NextJS starter in Firebase Studio.
+This is a medical support chatbot expert system

-To get started, take a look at app/page.tsx.
+To get started, run "npm run dev"